claudiorivera/game-night/readme.md

 # Future Improvements

+- More progress indicators, particularly on the Add Game search.
 - Move old events into a "past events" section.
 - Implement the game search into the event creation process.
 - Add more signin providers.
-- More confirmation dialogs, and tweak the toasts. 🍞
+- More confirmation dialogs, and improve the toasts. 🍞
-- Fancier UI, with user profile avatars incorporated into event details.
+- Improve overall design and styles.

 # Install